 The bill, HB 971, establishes the Louisiana Ports and Waterways Investment Commission, which aims to advocate for the state's ports and develop a strategic plan for investment in Louisiana's waterways.
-The commission will focus on attracting international trade, setting funding priorities, and leveraging financing for the state's ports.
-The governance structure includes a board of directors with members appointed by the governor, including the executive directors of various ports, and representatives from the House and Senate.
-Notably, the bill specifies that six members will be appointed by the governor from a list of four nominated individuals submitted by the Port Association of Louisiana, categorized by port classification.
+The commission will be governed by a board of directors that includes members appointed by the governor, the commissioner of multimodal commerce, and representatives from the House and Senate.
+Notably, the bill specifies that six members will be appointed by the governor from a list of four nominated individuals submitted by the Port Association of Louisiana, categorized by port classification (inland, coastal, and deepwater).
+The bill also mandates that the classification of ports must align with the Louisiana Legislative Auditor's report dated January 31, 2024.

 HB971 Act 755: